 What’s Inside Your Door Locks and How a Lock Works

+As high security door locks specialists we know the exactly how locks work.
 My 7 year old son recently did his show and tell and the topic was “forces”.
 Being interested in locks he chose to explain to his classmates what’s inside door locks.
 It got me thinking that despite the fact we all use locks on a daily basis it is possible that many people don’t know how locks work!
-So inspired by my son’s show and tell I thought I’d shed some light on the question subject; How does a lock work?.
+So inspired by my son’s show and tell I thought I’d shed some light on the question subject; How does a lock work?

 (As a door fitting and repairs and property security specialist, I also get asked “What are what are the best door locks?” you can read about that here.)

 The 2 most common types of security door locks

 Perhaps understanding how these locks work will help you understand, to some degree, what it is you are paying for when you call a locksmith.

 Cylinder Locks / Pin Tumbler Locks (known as Yale Locks)